tailhook/khufu/README.rst

 **Except you get proper scopes and namespaces**.
 I mean you never give elements globally accessible id attribute or something that prevents them to be reused and composed.
 You can also think of each view function being a component similar to what you find in react_ or angular_.
+Have I said that syntax is much more readable?

 .. _flux: https://facebook.github.io/react/blog/2014/05/06/flux.html